EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 ```
 !!!
 Note
     You may have to press enter to clearly see the prompt as some messages
     beginning with `CernVM-FS: ` have been printed after the first prompt
     `Apptainer> ` was shown.

-If you want to debug an issue for which a lot of dependencies need to be build first, you may want to start the container with the `--save DIR/TGZ` and flag (check `./eessi_container.sh --help`) in order to be able to resume later.
+If you want to debug an issue for which a lot of dependencies need to be build first, you may want to start the container with the `--save DIR/TGZ` and flag (check `./eessi_container.sh --help`).
+This saves the temporary directory (which we will use as working and installation directory later in this instruction) in order to be able to resume later with the same temporary directory.
 E.g.

 ```
-./eessi_container.sh --save ${HOME}/pr370/
+./eessi_container.sh --save ${HOME}/pr370
 ```
 The tarball will be saved when you exit the container.
 Note that the first `exit` command will first make you exit the Gentoo prefix environment.
 Only the second will take you out of the container, and print where the tarball will be stored:
 ```